hftay-htg/code-challenge/README.md

 You should ideally complete the challenges in Ruby, however, we accept solutions in Javascript and PHP too.

 ## Time Estimate
-The challenges are scoped for 1-hour timeframe.
+The challenges are each scoped for 1-hour timeframe.
 We respect your time and don't want you spending more than the alloted time.
 We just want to get a sense of your thought process and problem solving skills.
 If there are features you don't have time to implement, feel free to use pseudo code to describe the intended behavior.

 ## Your Challenge README
 Include the following items in your README:

 * Description of the problem and solution.
 * Reasoning behind your solution.
-Include any trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the problem.
+Include any trade-offs you might have made, anything you left out.
-* Link to to the hosted application where applicable.
+* What you might do differently if you were to spend additional time on the problem.

 ## What We Review
 The aspects of your code we will review include: